 Sooner or later, we will start to inquire about specific situations from a classroom, trying to assess your readiness for the job, see your attitudes, and your way of thinking.

-Sooner or later, they will inquire about specific classroom situations.
-They do it to assess your readiness for the job and also to see your attitudes and way of solving difficult situations.
-They can either ask what you would do (situational questions), or what you did in your teaching practice before (behavioral interview questions).
-But it doesn’t matter if they ask about past or about the future, the intentions are always the same – to assess your readiness for the job, and attitude to teaching.
+We will either ask you what you would do (situational question), or what you did before (behavioral questions).
+But it doesn’t matter if we ask you about past, or about the future; the intentions are always the same – to assess your readiness for the job, and attitude to teaching.

-In fact, you should have a plan for each common scenario, that means conflict of two students, angry pupils, low discipline, complaining about assignment, chicane and all the other things that can, and most likely will happen.
-On the top of that, it is important to ensure the hiring committee that you expect such things to happen, and that it will not affect you negatively in job, that it won’t discourage you.
+On the top of that, it is important to ensure the hiring committee that you expect those things to happen, and that it will not affect you negatively in job, that it won’t discourage you.
 We prefer to hire candidates who are positive about teaching, but who have a realistic idea about the job at the same time.
-Let’s have a look at some good answers.

-I know this can happen.
-First of all, I would always try to explain the goal and meaning of each assignment from the point of view of the students, so they would understand why I gave it.
-But if someone was still complaining, I would have a personal talk with him, trying to understand the reason for the complaints (problems at home, lack of self confidence, emotional struggles, many other things) and I would solve the problem accordingly.
-If the discipline problems continued, I would consult school counselor.
+First of all, I would always try to explain the meaning of each assignment.
+They should understand why I assigned it.
+But if someone was still complaining, I would have a personal talk with them, trying to understand the reason for the complaints (problems at home, lack of self confidence, emotional struggles, many other things) and I would solve the problem accordingly.
+If the discipline problems continued, I would seek the help of a school counselor.